Great Truths Give Courage

 It is not always easy to stand up for what is right, but God gives us courage just like He gave courage to Elijah.

 - Sheet of paper, paper towel, dish towel, wood, metal, etc.

 - Blocks, small toys, etc.

 Test different materials for reliability (sheet of paper, paper towel, dish towel, wood, metal, etc.).
 Ask the children to gather blocks or other small toys to use in the experiment.

 Make two stacks of books and use the different materials to find out what makes the best bridge between the books.
 Lay the sheet of paper on top of the books.
 Then stack the blocks or small toys to see how strong the paper is.
 Will it hold one block?
 Will it hold 5 blocks?
 Repeat with other items.
 Each time a new material is tested for reliability, make a note of how many items it holds.

 What material (paper, paper towels, wood, etc.) was the most reliable?

 What does it mean to be reliable?
 (To be strong; to be counted on to do what it is supposed to do; etc.)

 What does it mean to say that God is reliable?
-(That He is strong; that He will do what He has said He will do; that we can count on Him for help; etc.)
+(He is strong; He will do what He has said He will do; we can count on Him for help; etc.)

 God is truth.
-When we believe in Him and His Word, we can know that He will do what He has said He will do.
+When we believe in Him and His Word, we can know He will do what He said He will do.